How To Deal With Stress

 Take a deep breath and recharge in five simple steps

-Modern life, what with all its global pandemics, email notifications and (shudder) group texts is a stressful affair.
+Modern life, what with all its global pandemics, Slack notifications and Zoom chats is a stressful affair.
 And stress takes its toll.
 In fact, a recent study in the journal of Psychological Science found that even minor, daily stressors have implications for our long-term physical health.
 Fortunately, there are a few things you can do to loosen the tightness in your chest and regain a sense of calm.
-Exhausted the whale music?
-Feeling ohm'd out?
 Take a deep breath and recharge with these five products.

 De-stress Your Skin